Hacker Selling Database After Twitter Vulnerability Exposes Private Data for Millions of Users

 Twitter Vulnerability Leaks Private Data of Users

 Restore Privacy reports that the bug was specific to Twitter’s Android client and occurred during Twitter’s authorization process.
-HackerOne User “zhrionskiy” submitted a bug report on Jan.
+HackerOne user “zhrionskiy” submitted a bug report on Jan.
 1 of this year.

 A HackerOne user stated,

-This is a serious threat, as people can not only find users who have restricted the ability to be found by email/phone number, but any attacker with a basic knowledge of scripting/coding can enumerate a big chunk of the Twitter user base unavaliable to enumeration prior (create a database with phone/email to username connections).
+This is a serious threat, as people can not only find users who have restricted the ability to be found by email/phone number, but any attacker with a basic knowledge of scripting/coding can enumerate a big chunk of the Twitter user base unavaliable [sic] to enumeration prior (create a database with phone/email to username connections).
 Such bases can be sold to malicious parties for advertising purposes, or for the purposes of targeting celebrities in different malicious activities

 Additionally, the HackerOne report also explains how to replicate the vulnerability and acquire user data.
 Five days after the release of the report, Twitter acknowledged that it was a “valid security issue” and promised to investigate.
 Twitter eventually fixed the issue, and zhrinovskiy received a $5,040 bounty.